iancovert/Sparse-NN/README.md

 ## Installation

 Please download the code by cloning the repository.
-To run it you'll need `Python >= 3`, `numpy`, `scipy`, `pandas`, `sklearn`, and `PyTorch >= 1.0.0`.
+To run it you'll need `Python >= 3`, `numpy`, `scipy`, `pandas`, `sklearn`, and `PyTorch >= 1.2.0`.

 ## How it works

-The code is structured so that users can specify a base model that relies on all features, and then learn a sparse input neural network (SPINN) through either recursive feature elimination or a single ranking step.
+The code is structured so that users must specify a base model that relies on all features, and then learn a sparse input neural network (SPINN) through either recursive feature elimination or a single ranking step.
 Base models are implemented in `models/mlp.py`, and SPINNs are implemented in `models/spinn.py`.

 Five feature ranking methods are available here to use as part of the feature selection algorithm: